 What happens if I get pregnant while I’m using an IUD?

-If the IUD is removed, there will be no harm to the pregnancy and you can choose to continue or terminate the pregnancy (have an abortion).
-If the IUD is not removed and you continue with the pregnancy, there’s a high risk of losing the pregnancy or delivering the pregnancy early.
+If the IUD is removed, you can choose to continue or terminate the pregnancy (have an abortion).
+If the IUD is not removed and you continue with the pregnancy, there is a higher risk of losing the pregnancy or delivering the baby early.

 Can I use an IUD after I’ve had a baby?

 You can have an IUD inserted straight after you give birth.
-If it’s not inserted straight after you give birth, then you need to wait at least four weeks.
+If it’s not inserted straight after you give birth, then you need to wait at least 4 weeks.
 IUDs are safe to use if you are breastfeeding.

 What if I’m using an IUD and I want to become pregnant?

 An IUD can be removed at any time by a doctor or a nurse.
 Your fertility will quickly return.

 There are many contraceptive methods available in Australia.
 When choosing the method of contraception that best suits you, it can help to talk to a doctor or nurse about your options.
 Different methods may suit you at different times in your life.

 A doctor or nurse can give you information about: